icedragon668/Restart/README.md

     SELECT CONCAT(Region, ,City)
     the extra white space is literal. eg East Atlanta, if region is east etc.

+## 1 11 2019: Full Stacking
+    there are a few things i've gotten fuzzy on. i'm going to keep track of them here.
+    first: config.json. how did i create this again? >.<

 ### Next: unit06